faetea/ember-auth-api/README.md

 1.  fixed update action for users!
 1.  tested update and delete on collections_controller with curl

+## Paperclip

+Paperclip is now compatible with aws-sdk >= 2.0.0.

+If you are using S3 storage, aws-sdk >= 2.0.0 requires you to make a few small
+changes:

+-   You must set the `s3_region`
+-   If setting permissions anywhere, such as in an initializer, the format for permissions changed from underscore to hyphen.
+For example, `:public_read` needs to be changed to `public-read`.

 ## Useful Links

 -   [Ruby on Rails Guide](http://guides.rubyonrails.org/)